DocAdam/adamthepugh/README.md

 2. Preview locally with `npm run start`
 3. Commit changes from the repo root
 4. Deploy from `site/` with `USE_SSH=true npm run deploy`

+## Current content rewrite

+The active site content has been rewritten and consolidated to make the portfolio easier to scan and navigate while retaining source-supported claims.
+This update includes:

+- shorter, clearer overview and case-study pages;
+- expanded coverage of documentation tooling and automation;
+- revised experience, analytics, portfolio, project, and writing-sample pages;
+- refreshed navigation, site configuration, and responsive visual styling; and
+- crosslinks that connect related pages and sections.

+The rewrite is documented in the active `site/` directory; archived material remains unchanged and is retained for reference only.

 ## Custom domain